rogeriog/VibroML/README.md

 -   **Phonon-Only Mode:** Quickly compute phonon band structures and DOS, with detailed reporting of imaginary modes.
 Ideal for initial stability checks.
 -   **Auto-Screen Mode:** An intelligent, automated pipeline to detect unstable modes, displace atoms along them, re-optimize the structure, and iteratively stabilize it.
 This mode includes a parameter sweep to find optimal calculation settings.
 -   **Soft-Mode Iterative Optimization:** A dedicated workflow to systematically explore stable configurations by displacing along soft modes and relaxing, iterating until stability is achieved or limits are reached.
+-   **Genetic Algorithm (GA) Driven Optimization:** Integrates a Genetic Algorithm to intelligently explore the potential energy surface, generating and relaxing new structures based on the most promising candidates from previous iterations, significantly enhancing the search for stable phases.
 -   **AIMD-Check Mode:** (Planned) Run short MLIP-based molecular dynamics simulations to provide dynamic stability metrics.
 -   **Command-Line Interface (CLI):** Simple and intuitive CLI for high-throughput screening and integration into automated workflows.